andrejbauer/clerical/README.md

 ## Prerequisites

-To compile the OCaml implementation of Clerical and a sufficiently new version of OCaml (version 4.10 or later should work).
+To compile the OCaml implementation of Clerical and a sufficiently new version of OCaml (version 5.20 or later should work).
 You also need the following:

 * the [MFPR](http://www.mpfr.org) library
 * the [Dune](https://dune.build) build system
 * the [Menhir](http://gallium.inria.fr/~fpottier/menhir/) OCaml parser generator
-* the Ocaml libraries `menhirLib`, `sedlex` and `mlgmpidl`
+* the Ocaml libraries `menhirLib`, `sedlex`, `mlgmpidl` and `picos`

 ### OCaml & OPAM